Assistive Technology Equipment and Software

 Alternate Format Text and Audio Books

-- Students who are approved to use alternate format as an accommodation can place a request by emailing the StAAR Assistive Technology (AT) specialist.
+- Students who are approved to use alternate format as an accommodation can place a request by emailing the StAAR Accommodations Coordinator.

-- Once your request is submitted, the AT specialist will work to obtain the files you need for your course list.
-Please provide proof of purchase ( a screen shot or scan of the purchase receipt)
+- Once your request is submitted, we will work to obtain the files you need for your course list.
+Please provide proof of purchase (a screen shot or scan of the purchase receipt)

-- While waiting for your electronic files, you should schedule a training meeting with the AT specialist for a text-to-speech software overview.
+- While waiting for your electronic files, you should schedule a training meeting with the Accommodations Coordinator for a text-to-speech software overview.

-- The AT specialist will release the electronic files to you when they are available for use.
+- We will release the electronic files to you when they are available for use.

 Please note: Some publisher handle requests quickly and some it takes several weeks to get a response, due to this, we suggest students reach out as soon as they can so the AT specialist can start the search for requested textbooks.